Puemmel/Schroedinger/docs/Schrodinger_solver.rst

 In the first step, the schrodinger solver will read the schrodinger.inp, which needs to contain all information necessary to solve the onedimensional Schrodinger equation.
-To achieve this, please create a file called "schrodinger,inp", containing the following information in that order:
+To achieve this, a file called "schrodinger,inp" is located inside the folder Schroedinger, containing the following information in that order:

 * 2.0 # mass